fkerem/netFound/README.md

 Corresponding paper: https://arxiv.org/abs/2310.17025
 ## Checkpoint
 https://huggingface.co/snlucsb/netFound-640M-base
 The checkpoint is pretrained on ~450mln flows of the real-world network traffic of the University of California, Santa Barbara.
+As the checkpoint is built on the Large version of the netFound, use `--netfound_large True` as a fine-tuning flag.
 Pretrained model metrics:
 ```
   eval_loss                         =     1.8847